andreraica/StarWarsSupply/README.md

 ﻿# StarWarsSupply

-This is a simple application that calculate how many stops for resupply are required to cover a given distance in mega lights (MGLT).
+This is a simple application that calculates how many resupply stops are required to cover a given distance in mega lights (MGLT).

 **Both works independentily**
 *Console Application (Console/Prompt)
-*Web Application (WebApi + Angular)
+*Web Application (Public WebApi + Angular)

 ### Requeriments

 * [Visual Studio] - Microsoft Visual Studio!
 * [.NET Core 2.1] - SDK/RunTime Microsoft .NET Core 2.1 [https://www.microsoft.com/net/download/dotnet-core/2.1]
-* (Optional) Docker Tools (Docker for Windows or Mac) - If you want to run the project with Docker :)
+* (Optional) Docker (Docker for Windows or Mac) - If you intend to run the project with Docker localy :)

 ### CONSOLE APPLICATION - Run Steps
 ****